Dennis-Maigua/mern-auth-app/README.md

 # Overview:

-Mern-Auth is a React-Native application (cross-platform app) that runs on both Android and iOS smartphones.
+Mern-Auth-App is a React-Native (cross-platform) application that runs on both Android and iOS smartphones.

 ### Key Features: